canro91/canro91.github.io/_posts/2020-12-10-PrimitiveObsession.md

     // ^^^^ cannot convert from 'decimal' to 'GettingRidOfPrimitiveObsession.Unit'
 }
 ```
 If needed, we can overload the `+` and `-` operators to make sure we're not adding oranges and apples.
+Decimals and units, I mean.

 Voilà!
 That's how we can get rid of primitive obsession.
 A type alias was more expressive than encoding units of measure on names.
 But, a class was a better alternative.
 By the way, F# supports [unit of measures](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/units-of-measure) to variables.
 And, the compiler will warn you if you forget to use the right unit of measure.